-Loyola's M.A. in Digital Humanities is a 30-hour program with two converging tracks, one track designed for students with a background in computer science and one track designed for students with a background in the humanities or other fields.
+Loyola's M.A. in Digital Humanities is a 30-hour program, for both full-time and part-time students (full time enrollment requires a minimum of 9 hours/semester), with two converging tracks, one track designed for students with a background in computer science and one track designed for students with a background in the humanities or other fields.
 The following courses are required of both tracks:

 1. DIGH 400: Introduction to Digital Humanities Research.
 3 hrs.